A Taste of Gator’s Rustic Burger & His Creole Friends

 For that, we can thank the layered, quality ingredients, and his high-end training.
 Even though this an order-at-the-counter spot, Thompson previously worked at the acclaimed Oliveto in Oakland, and then as chef-owner at Alcatraces in Noe Valley.

-The look: I admire how the décor manages to be fun, but classy.
+I admire how the décor manages to be fun, but classy.
 There are the expected colorful, whimsical notes, including an alligator statue at the front counter decked out in chef whites, a toque, bright red apron and Mardi Gras beads.
 A bright purple wall sparkles with gold Mardi Gras masks, another wall features a floor-to-ceiling French Quarter mural, and near the cash register, a line-up of wine and beer bottles is capped by three small, grinning alligator heads.

 The silliness is tempered by elegant touches, though, such as a reclaimed wood bar in front of the peek-a-boo kitchen, rustic chic yellow and white metal chairs, industrial fabulous pendant lighting, and an antique Coke machine.

-To eat: It’s easy to eat a lot, given the multi-page menu temptations.
+It’s easy to eat a lot, given the multi-page menu temptations.
 I like starting with golden brown fried black-eyed pea poppers that I dunk in chipotle tomato and Creole mustard ($5.99/$9.99).
 Wildflower honey-jalapeño wings ($10.99) are excellent, too, brightly seasoned and lacquered in sweet-fiery, bronzed red glaze over a bed of sliced English cucumbers and pickled red onion – dunk in spicy bleu cheese dressing and you’ve got a bold bite.

 There are good salads, like the farro tossed with dried cherries, toasted pecans, feta cheese and green beans in wildflower honey and balsamic vinaigrette ($12.99).
 Thompson also opened a Gator’s Rustic Burger food truck and catering company in Petaluma when he relocated to the North Bay, and you can find those burgers here, including grass-fed model mounded in a delicious mix of lettuce, tomatoes, caramelized onions, grilled zucchini, roasted red bell pepper, mozzarella and pesto aioli ($9.50).